hmf1235789/EcuBus-Pro/docs/dev/feature.md

 # Feature Request Process

+## Steps

+1. Create a feature request issue in the GitHub repository.
+2. Clearly describe the feature you want to add, including its purpose and how it will benefit users.
+3. Label the issue with `enhancement` to categorize it appropriately.

 To ensure we prioritize features that benefit the community, new feature requests need at least 5 GitHub reactions (👍) before being considered for our backlog.

 ## How to Up-vote